Skip to main content

 The transfer circuit (transfer.circom) generates a Groth16 zero-knowledge proof that attests, without revealing private data:

-1. Each real input note exists in the Merkle tree of commitments.
+1. Each real input note exists in a commitment tree of the Merkle forest.

 2. The sender knows the spending_key corresponding to the ownerPk embedded in each input note (via BabyJubJub key derivation — see below).